niclake/niclake.github.io/wishlist.md

 ### Books

 - [Any book off of my wish list](https://docs.google.com/spreadsheets/d/1-1PcHF6xzFKTaTvxnfjm6bVgo4pd5yIr3nbxsbckoFo/edit?usp=sharing)
-	- In Progress/Priority tab, Unowned + Priority
+	- In Progress/Priority tab, Unowned + Priority would be main
 	- Prefer paperback, but Kindle is ok too
   - If unsure what to get, [an Amazon gift card](https://www.amazon.com/gift-cards/b?ie=UTF8&node=2238192011) earmarked for books is ok too